jagreenwood/open-weather-kit/README.md

 This package is Swift wrapper around the [WeatherKit REST API](https://developer.apple.com/documentation/weatherkitrestapi).
 Its intention is to bring a native Swift WeatherKit alternative to platforms Apple does not currently support.
-The API of this package is near identical to Apple's [WeatherKit](https://developer.apple.com/documentation/weatherkit).
+The API of this package is nearly identical to Apple's [WeatherKit](https://developer.apple.com/documentation/weatherkit).

 ## Supported Platforms
 - iOS 13+